yabadabu/reflector/README.md

 - Components
   - Type: Any C++ type
   - Data: Members associated to a type.
   - Ref: A pair of {Type + Address}.
-Address not owned by the Ref
+Address not owned by the Ref.
+    You can create Ref from the address of a typed C++ object.
 - Copy values between refs
+- Base class.

 # Requirements
 - C++ 17